 Networking and communication is one of the most important aspects of any organization and it is made possible through well-established and fine-tuned networks.
 However, networks require a lot of specialists to work on them to keep up and running at all times.
 This is where network engineers come into the picture.
 They take care of maintaining all hardware and software related to networks, implement policies that improve existing networks and provide troubleshooting support whenever required.
 Network engineers have a median salary of around $84,000 a year.

 - Graphic Designer

 Graphic designers create virtual illustrations and designs that become part of art, advertising campaigns, films, poster designing, and other mediums of communication and entertainment.
-Graphic designers have a median salary of around $53,000 and one would need to be creative, good with illustrations, adept at designing and developing models, create logos, good at using graphic design software (photoshop etc), and have an innate ability to design.
+Graphic designers have a median salary of around $53,000 and one would need to be creative, good with illustrations, adept at designing and developing models, creating logos, good at using graphic design software (photoshop, etc), and have an innate ability to design.

 - Digital Marketing

 Most products and services today have a propensity to largely depend on the Internet’s popularity to promote themselves.
 The ability to catch someone’s eye is a trait that is important for a digital marketing specialist.
 The median salary for a digital marketing specialist ranges from $48,000 – $96,000 and is a highly competitive area with hiring rates at an all-time high this year.
 Becoming a digital marketing specialist requires a diploma, bachelor’s degree, or higher.